bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 This is the fourth rendition of the CTDizzle.
 Its construction is a little different from the original CTD, as it uses some different sensors and parts.
 It costs about 700 USD to build and doesn't require any tools that can't be easily found at your local hardware store.
 If you have all the parts and tools on hand, you should be able to build it in a weekend!

+:+1: The primary difference between the Mk3 and Mk3 is the transition from the Qduino Mini to the MKRZero.
+The MKRZero boasts significantly more storage space, so sketches can be much more complex.
+With the addition of the MKRZero, the microSD module is no longer needed as the MKRZero has an onboard SD module.

-:+1: The Mk4 has been constructed using the Blue Robotics 2" and 3" watertight enclosures.
-Each size has its advantages and disadvantages.
-The 2" version is much smaller, but there isn't a lot of wiggle room within the case, so upgrades and additions are much more difficult.
-The 3" version has a lot of internal room, so you can use a larger battery or add another sensor, but it takes up much more space if you plan to attach the device to a ROV or crab pot.
+:+1: The Mk4 can be built using the 2" or 3" watertight enclosures.
+Each type has its advantages and disadvantages.
+The 2" version is much more compact and is easily attached to small platforms such as crab pots or ROVs, however, internal space is limited so battery life is much less and adding extra components is unlikely.
+The 3" version has much more internal space than the 2" version, and as such can hold a larger battery making extended field tests a possibility.
+You can also add other sensors if desired, so long as the MKRZero can support additions.
+The downside to the 3" version is that it is much larger.

 ### Specifications